empathyco/x/packages/x-adapter/README.md

 request, and return a function that when invoked will trigger the request.
 The options that can be configured are:

-- `endpoint`: The url that for the request.
+- `endpoint`: The URL from which to fetch.
 Can be either a string or a mapper function that receives the request and returns a string.
 - `httpClient`: A function that will receive the endpoint and request options such as the parameters and will perform the request, returning a promise with the response.